ItunuoluwaTheDataAnalyst/SkilHarvest-Assignment1/README.md

 ## Results/Findings
 ---
-1. Pencil items had the highest sales in 2014 with a 52.9 total percentage.
+1. Pencil items had the highest sales in 2014 with a total of 53%

-3. The Central region had the highest sales in the year 2014.
+2. The Central region had the highest sales in the year 2014.

-4. Between Aug and Sep 2014, Sep had the highest sales.
+3. Between Aug and Sep 2014, Sep had the highest sales.

-5. Desk items were sold more in 2014 than in 2015.
+4. Desk items were sold more in 2014 than in 2015.